-Although quantum states nicely express interference effects, outcomes of experimental trials show no states directly; they indicate properties of probability distributions for outcomes.
-Twenty years ago we proved categorically that probability distributions leave open a choice of quantum states and operators and particles, resolvable only by a move beyond logic, which, inspired or not, can be characterized as a guess.
-Guesses link the inner lives of investigators to their explanations that objectively accord with measured data.
+Although quantum states nicely explain experiments, the outcomes of experiments are not states.
+Instead, outcomes correspond to probability distributions.
+Twenty years ago we proved categorically that probability distributions leave open a choice of quantum states to explain experiments that is resolvable only by a move beyond logic, which, inspired or not, can be characterized as a guess.
+Guesses link the inner lives of investigators to their explanations of experimental results.
 Recognizing the inescapability of guesswork in physics leads to avenues of investigation, one of which is presented here.

-We invert the quest for logical foundations of physics to display a physical foundation of logic and calculation, and we represent this foundation mathematically, in such a way as to show the shaping and re-shaping of calculation by guesswork.
-We draw on the interplay between guessing and computation as it works in digital contexts that include living organisms.
-Digital computation and communication depend on a type of synchronization that coordinates transitions among physically distinct conditions that express ``digits.''
+We invert the quest for the logical foundations of physics to reveal a physical basis for logic and calculation, and we represent this basis mathematically, in such a way as to show the shaping and re-shaping of calculations by guesswork.
+We draw on the interplay between guessing and computation in digital contexts that, perhaps surprisingly, include living organisms.
+Digital computation and communication depend on a type of synchronization that coordinates transitions among physically distinct conditions represented by ``digits.''
 This {\it logical synchronization}, known to engineers but neglected in physics, requires guesswork for its maintenance.
 By abstracting digital hardware, we model the structure of human thinking as logically synchronized computation, punctuated by guesses.

-We adapt marked graphs to mathematically represent computation, and we represent guesses by unpredictable changes in the marked graphs.
-The marked graphs reveal a logical substructure to spatial and temporal navigation, with implications across physics and its applications to biology.
-By limiting our model to the logical aspect of communications and computations---leaving out energy, weight, shape, etc.---we display logical structure in relation to guesswork, applicable not just in electronics but also to the functioning of living organisms.
+We adapt marked graphs to mathematically represent computation and represent guesses by unpredictable changes in these marked graphs.
+The marked graphs reveal a logical substructure to spatial and temporal navigation, with implications across physics and its biological applications.
+By limiting our model to the logical aspect of communications and computations---leaving out energy, weight, shape, etc.---we unveil logical structure in relation to guesswork, applicable not just to electronics but also to the functioning of living organisms.